lRomul/sensorium/README.md

 ### Core

 The first layer of the module is the stem.
 It's a point-wise convolution for increasing the number of channels, followed by batch normalization.
-The rest of the core consists of inverted residual blocks [3] with a `narrow -> wide -> narrow` channel structure.
+The rest of the core consists of inverted residual blocks [2, 3] with a `narrow -> wide -> narrow` channel structure.
 Several methods were added to it:
 * **Absolute Position Encoding** [4] - summing the encoding to the input of each block allows convolutions to accumulate position information.
 It's quite important because of the subsequent spatial pooling after the core.
 * **Factorized (2+1)D convolution** [5] - 3D depth-wise convolution was replaced with a spatial 2D depth-wise convolution followed by a temporal 1D depth-wise convolution.
 There are spatial convolutions with stride two in some blocks to compress output size.
-Factorization helped not only improve the result but also reduce computations.
 * **Shortcut Connections** - completely parameter-free residual shortcuts.
     * Identity mapping if input and output dimensions are equal.
 It's the same as the connection proposed in ResNet [6].
-    * Nearest interpolation in case of different spatial sizes due to stride.
+    * Nearest interpolation in case of different spatial sizes.
     * Cycling repeating of channels if they don't match.
 * **Squeeze-and-Excitation** [7] - dynamic channel-wise feature recalibration.
 * **DropPath** [8, 9] - regularization that randomly drops the block's main path for each sample in batch.

-#### Model Scaling
+#### Core Scaling

-I found that the number of blocks and their parameters dramatically affect the outcome.
+I found that the number of core blocks and their parameters dramatically affect the outcome.
 It's possible to tune channels, strides, expansion ratio, and spatial/temporal kernel sizes.
 Obviously, it is almost impossible to start experiments with optimal values.
-The problem is mentioned in the EfficientNet [2] paper, which concluded that it is essential to carefully balance model width, depth, and resolution.
+The problem is mentioned in the EfficientNet [3] paper, which concluded that it is essential to carefully balance model width, depth, and resolution.

-After a large number of experiments, I selected the following parameters:
+After conducting a lot of experiments, I chose the following parameters:
-* Four blocks with 64 output channels, three with 128, and two with 256.
+* Four blocks with 64 output channels, three with 128, and two with 256
-* Three blocks have strides two.
-They are the first in each subgroup from the point above.
+* Three blocks have stride two.
+They are the first in each subgroup from the point above
 * Expansion ratio of the inverted residual block is six
 * Kernel of spatial depth-wise convolution is (1, 3, 3)
 * Kernel of temporal depth-wise convolution is (5, 1, 1)

-Interestingly, the number of blocks decreases as the number of channels increases and the resolution decreases.
-I'm usually used to the inverse relation.

 ### Cortex
 * Conv1d with kernel size 1 is a parallel linear layers